 - The second-to-last level of Kirby's Adventure for NES has black-and-white graphics (Kirby is the ONLY THING still colored) and looks like the original Kirby's Dream Land for Game Boy.
 This is unusual among Nostalgia Levels in that Kirby's Dream Land was only released one year earlier.
 When Kirby's Adventure was remade as the Game Boy Advance game Nightmare In Dream Land, that level was included intact, where it made somewhat more sense, since the GBA was not only the Game Boy's successor but was backwards-compatible with its games.
 To add to the nostalgic appeal, while Adventure used monochrome versions of the higher-resolution NES graphics, Nightmare In Dream Land uses the original Game Boy tilesets.

-- By the same token, many areas of Metroid Zero Mission (which also classifies as a Nostalgia Game) are throwbacks to Super Metroid, since a few of them didn't exist in the original Metroid.
+- Many areas of Metroid: Zero Mission are throwbacks to Super Metroid, since a few of them didn't exist in the original Metroid.

-- Near the end of Metroid Fusion you end up in a section that looks like Tourian from the original (including the green acid that the Gravity Suit can't protect against).
+- Near the end of Metroid: Fusion you end up in a section that looks like Tourian from the original (including the green acid that the Gravity Suit can't protect against).
 The boss of the place is an X Parasite that takes the form of Ridley (Samus' arch-nemesis) that rewards you with the Screw Attack (one of the staples of the series).
 And the first time you see Metroids in the game is just before you enter this area (Metroids made their debut in Tourian).
+The first sector of the game, likewise, is based on the ecosystem of SR388, the Metroids' home planet that Samus previously cleared through in Metroid II: Return of Samus; Another Metroid 2 Remake is taking advantage of this by reusing art assets from Fusion's Sector 1.

 - Also, the Hyrule Castle sections of both Twilight Princess and The Legend of Zelda: The Wind Waker have remixed versions of the Castle theme from A Link to the Past.
 The former even has a bunch of puzzles that involve using your lantern to light things, the lantern being the quest item in ALttP.